NUbots/NUWebots/README.md

     3. Compile the code

     ```sh
-    make
+    make -j$(nproc)
     ```

-3. Download Webots from source using the instructions on [GitHub](https://github.com/cyberbotics/webots/wiki#installation-of-the-webots-development-environment).
+3. Download and build Webots from source using the instructions on [GitHub](https://github.com/cyberbotics/webots/wiki#installation-of-the-webots-development-environment).

 4. Launch Webots and click on `File->Open World...`.